Advanced mod configuration

 Additional methods

-SimpleModConfig has GenerateOptionsForAllProperties and AddRestoreDefaultsButton which together make up the entirety of the automatic UI generation.
+SimpleModConfig has GenerateOptionsForAllProperties, AddRestoreDefaultsButton and SetupFocusNeighbors which together make up the entirety of the automatic UI generation.
+Call SetupFocusNeighbors after adding custom controls, to ensure that controllers can navigate in your UI.

 NConfigSlider has a SetRange method, to update the range at runtime.

-SimpleModConfig has Create*Option, CreateSectionHeader and CreateDividerControl methods to create a single option row, including layout.
+SimpleModConfig has Create*Option, CreateSectionHeader, CreateCollapsibleSection and CreateDividerControl methods to create a single option row, including layout.
 Most of the time, using auto-generation and customization will be easier, see above.

 ModConfig has CreateRaw*Control options that create a control with no layout, no label, no hover tip, etc.